 We observed privacy and confidentiality were maintained for patients who used the service on the day of the inspection.
 Staff told us they were aware of the importance of providing patients with privacy and how to maintain confidentiality.
-They offered alternative rooms if a patient required privacy or needed a confidential discussion.

 Staff were confident in data protection and confidentiality principles and had completed information governance training.
 We noted patient's dental care records were stored securely in lockable cabinets.